nasserdr/digiRhythm/README.md

 -   [x] Define data inside the library
 -   [x] Add and example about the improt_raw_icetag_data to the README.
+-   [ ] Create a function to test if a dataset is digiRhythm friendly.
 -   [ ] Create a proper documentation for the data set.
 -   [ ] configure data sets with lazy loading
 -   [ ] Create test functions.